Juniorsnet/SerialTerminal/README.md

 # SerialTerminal
-Another Serial port Terminal written in C#, as Electronic Enginieer I used to the Dockligth Serial terminal so when move to linux I tried to get a serial terminal with same funtionalities but only some apps (moserial, cutecom) have some functionalities so I write one my self.
+Another Serial port Terminal written in C#, as Electronic Engineer I was used the Dockligth Serial terminal so when I moved to linux I tried to get a serial terminal with same functionalities but only some apps (moserial, cutecom) have only some functionalities so I write one my self.

-I chose C# because is the language that have skill for. (and is multiplatform).
+I chose C# because is the language that I have skill for. (and is multiplatform).

 Thats it.